pulipatitejashwini/devops_day-4_worklog/README.md

 - Wrote scripts to:
     Print system information
     Use variables, if-else conditions, and loops
-    Automate log cleanup and backup
+    Automate log cleanup and backup [used cronjob for automation for testing ran job per min]
 - Made scripts executable using chmod +x
 - Executed scripts from terminal
 - Redirected output to log files